 2012-13: Watson was named to the OHL’s All-Rookie first team following his first season with Kingston and played for Canada Ontario in the 2013 U17 World Hockey Challenge.
 He scored 23 goals with 20 assists and was an even plus/minus with 18 penalty minutes in 63 regular season games.
 The Frontenacs finished third in the East Division and were swept by Barrie in a first round playoff series.
 Watson played in two of four playoff games; finishing -1 and scoring 1 goal with 1 assist.
 In five games for Canada Ontario at the WHC he scored 5 goals with 2 assists and had 2 penalty minutes.

-2013-14: Watson skated for Canada's gold medal U18 team at the 2013 Ivan Hlinka Tournament in August and was the tournament's leading scorer before returning to Kingston for his second OHL season.
+2013-14: Watson skated for Canada’s gold medal U18 team at the 2013 Ivan Hlinka Tournament in August and was the tournament’s leading scorer before returning to Kingston for his second OHL season.
+He scored 33 goals with 35 assists and was +31 with 16 penalty minutes in 65 regular season games for the Frontenacs.
+Kingston finished second in the East Division; falling to Peterborough 2-1 in overtime in the decisive seventh game of their first round series.
+Martin scored 1 goal with 4 assists and was +4 in the series.
 In five games for Canada at the Ivan Hlinka tournament he scored 4 goals with 6 assists and had 27 penalty minutes.
 Watson was selected to play for Team Orr in the 2014 CHL/NHL Top Prospects Game.
+He was ranked 59th amongst North American skaters in the Central Scouting final rankings and was selected by the Kings in the seventh round (209th overall) in the 2014 NHL Draft.